Rupak2pk/weather_info/README.md

 # How to use

+Run the modules.py script to make sure you install all the python modules.
+Yes I know its very primitive and lazy but Ill work on it.

 *Enter the latitude and longtitude of any place you desire *Enter the amount of hours you would like to forecast (The max is till next week)